HHS/TANF-app/README.md

 # TANF Data Reporting Prototype

-This repo has a prototype for a TANF Data Reporting system, where States, Territories, and Tribes can upload TANF data and get it validated and stored in a database.
+This repo has a prototype for a TANF Data Reporting system, where States, Territories, and Tribes (STT) can upload TANF data and get it validated and stored in a database.

 OFA has partnered with 18F to conduct the initial research, scoping, prototyping,